How to link a child to their parent

 The Additional Email(s) field and Additional Mobile(s) fields are optional fields that must first be enabled in the Children module's settings before they can be used.
 Click on the cog wheels icon in the top-right corner of the module and locate the Child Fields settings on the Module tab.

 What if the child's parents are not in the Address Book?

 There are many times where a child or young person is part of your Children module but the parents are not associated with the church and therefore do not exist in your Address Book.
 In this scenario simply select Not in the Address Book and complete the parent contact details.
 If necessary, use the Additional Email and Additional Mobile fields for a second parent's contact details.

 When adding multiple children from the same family whose parents are Not in the Address Book, ChurchSuite will auto-suggest potential parent contacts from existing unlinked children records.
 In this way the same parent contact details (email, telephone, address etc) can be assigned to all children that belong to the same family without the need to re-enter all the parent contact details.

 Subject to appropriate approval, you can also easily add a Not in the Address Book parent to the Address Book using the Add parent option.
 Adding the parent to the Address Book in this way will automatically create the parent-child links and show the parent-child At this address.

 What happens if you delete a linked parent from the Address Book?

-When you delete an Address Book contact who's a linked parent of one or more children in the Children module, ChurchSuite will unlink the parent from each child and retain the parent contacts details (name, address, email, mobile, telephone) against each unlinked child's profile.
+When you delete an Address Book contact who is a linked parent of one or more children, ChurchSuite will unlink the parent from each child and retain the parent contacts details (name, address, email, mobile, telephone) against each unlinked child's profile.
 Importantly you won't lose any of that all-important parent contact information on your children records, even if the parents are deleted in your Address Book.